aws/random-cut-forest-by-aws/Java/README.md

 ## Setup

 1. Checkout this package from our GitHub repository.
-1. Install [Apache Maven](https://maven.apache.org/) by following the direcitons on that site.
+1. Install [Apache Maven](https://maven.apache.org/) by following the directions on that site.
 1. Set your `JAVA_HOME` environment variable to a JDK version 8 or greater.

 ## Build